 At one point, your credit report could even include information about your political preferences and other intimate details.

-🤔 Did you know that 90% of lenders use FICO credit scores for underwriting decisions rather than the free scores you get from Credit Karma?
+🤔 90% of lenders use FICO credit scores for underwriting decisions rather than the VantageScore you get from most free credit score providers.

-Nowadays, the FICO score is a sophisticated piece of financial technology that businesses rely on to select the best possible loan candidates.
-The FICO score is the most popular option for lenders, especially for mortgages, though it has reputable competitors like VantageScore.
+Nowadays, the FICO score is a sophisticated piece of financial technology that lenders rely on to evaluate creditworthiness and assign interest rates.
+The FICO score is the most popular option for lenders.

 How FICO Scores Change